kirenz/data-storytelling/index.md

 ## Reporting

-You need to create the following documents:
+You need to create the following documents with Python:

 1) Excel-file to distribute your most important data
 2) PDF or PowerPoint-Report as a handout